HankB/HC-SR04-sensor/C/README.md

 1. Monitor echo and record time when the input goes high and when it gots low.
 1. Calculate distance according to the width of the echo pulse.

+## Status

+Current code reports time stamps and resulting distance.

+## TODO

+* Provide output analogous to the Python example along with statistics (mean, standard deviation) so results can be compared more directly.
+* Fix problem where start and end events become unsynchronized.
+* Flesh out the discussion a bit more.